 Healthy applesauce muffins are made with coconut flour.
 They are sugar-free, gluten-free, low carb and delicious!

 I was set on baking healthy applesauce muffins, and after several attempts, I have finally succeeded!
-These tasty applesauce muffins are made with coconut flour.
+These tasty and healthy muffins are made with coconut flour.
 They are low carb, gluten-free and sugar-free.